hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 statefulset.apps/prometheus-stack-alertmanager   1/1     4d17h
 ```

-T﻿ype _helm list_ command, it will show both Prometheus and Grafana helm charts are deployed to the _monitoring_ namespace:
+T﻿yping _helm list_ command, it will show both Prometheus and Grafana helm charts and versions that are deployed to the _monitoring_ namespace in the cluster:

 ```markdown
 $ helm list -n monitoring